The Strange Case of Angelica

-Plot
+The Strange Case Of Angelica (O Estranho Caso De Angélica) is a 2010 Portuguese supernatural psychological romantic drama film written and directed by Manoel de Oliveira.
+Conceived in 1946 and initially written in 1952, it was updated with modern elements by the 2000s.
+It follows the Jewish photographer Isaac (Ricardo Trêpa), who after attending the funeral of Angélica (Pilar López de Ayala), a beautiful deceased young bride, begins to be haunted by her image.

+The had its world premiere at the Un Certain Regard section of the 2010 Cannes Film Festival on 13 May.
+It was theatrically released in Portugal on 6 March 2011.

+It is considered one of Oliveira's best efforts, and was met with wide critical acclaim.
+It was filmed shortly after he turned 100 years old.

+Premise

 In Portugal, in the year 2000, Isaac, a young Sefardic photographer rents an apartment in a modest pension of Senhora Justina, in Peso da Régua.
 On a rainy night, he is suddenly woken up to help a wealthy family with an extraordinary task: to take the last portrait of their daughter, Angélica, a young woman who died soon after her own wedding.
 Upon his arrival at Quinta das Portas, Isaac encounters a family in mourning for the young woman.
 In one of the chambers, the photographer discovers Angélica and is dazzled by her beauty.
 At the moment when the view through the lens becomes focused, Angélica seems to bring back to life especially for him.
 For a few seconds, she gives a wink and smiles.

 The next day, the photographer returns to the activity that brought him to the Douro region and goes out to document the old methods of working in the vineyards, with special attention to the so-called «earth diggers».
 But Isaac cannot forget the image of Angelica and feels magically haunted by the young woman.
 He lives in pursuit of the enchanting power of the successive apparitions of Angélica's ghost, which leave him deeply in love.
 Gradually, the photographer becomes exhausted and more and more distances himself from the environment that surrounds him and from his life and social routine, until he ends up succumbing without apparent explanation.